askkaz/docs/develop/sdk-development/project-setup.md

 ## Parsing an XML Feed

-Proceed to the next section to get started with [Parsing an XML Feed](/develop/sdk-development/parsing-feed.md).
+Proceed to the next section which covers [Parsing an XML Content Feed](/develop/sdk-development/parsing-feed.md).